Professor Emeritus, History

 B.A.
 University of Pittsburgh, M.A., Ph.D.
 York University (Toronto)

-Ronald Rudin, author of seven books and numerous articles and producer of three documentary films, carries out research that touches upon Canadian cultural and environmental history, with a particular focus on Atlantic Canada and its Acadian population.
+Ronald Rudin, author of seven books and numerous articles and producer of eight documentary films, carries out research that touches upon Canadian cultural and environmental history, with a particular focus on Atlantic Canada and its Acadian population.

 The Kouchibouguac project also resulted in the creation of the website, Returning the Voices to Kouchibouguac National Park/Le retour des voix au parc national Kouchibouguac, which allows visitors to hear stories of former residents by way of 26 video portraits that are embedded in a map of the territory at the time of the expropriation.
 The website -- created in collaboration with Philip Lichti -- won the 2014 Public History Prize from the Canadian Historical Association.